-International lamb prices have continued to edge higher in recent months.
+International lamb prices have continued to edge higher in recent months although recent NZD strength has weighed on local prices.
 Domestically tight supplies, a remnant of last summer's drought and good pasture conditions encouraging farmers to add more weight to stock, should underpin prices during the seasonal decline over the next few months.
-While the Eurozone remains unambiguously weak, the UK economy has shown some positive signs in recent months, which may support consumer demand for lamb.
-Tight supplies in NZ and Australia should also help underpin prices.
-Locally many farmers are looking to take advantage of good pasture growth to improve finishing weights.
+Steady demand from China, and improved prospects in the UK economy in particular, combined with tight international supplies should continue to support prices.